-After I reviewed their website, and did some searching around – I couldn’t believe that what I found was worth $100k.
+After I reviewed their website and did some searching around – I couldn’t believe that what I found was worth $100k.
 That’s why I wanted to touch upon their mistakes, I’m certain, led to their SEO demise in whole or in part.

-Mistake #1: Very poor on-page optimization
+Mistake #1: Very Poor On-page Optimization

 LogoGarden’s pages and blog posts lack H2 and H3 tags.
-Not all pages, but all blog posts lack at least H2 tag.
+Not all pages, but all blog posts lack at least an H2 tag.
 The blog post title is H1, they did get this one right.
 But the sub-headings use <strong> rather than H2 or H3, and lack keywords.

 Sub-headings should definitely be either H2 or H3, and the keywords in the text body should get emphasis with bold, italicized, or underlined styling.

 Blog posts do not have any images, just blocks of text.
-File names and alt tags provide additional opportunity to add a keyword, plus they do add a visual cue to help make reading less daunting and engage readers.
+File names and alt tags provide additional opportunities to add a keyword, plus they do add a visual cue to help make reading less daunting and engage readers.

-Mistake #2: Lack of quality fresh content
+Mistake #2: Lack of Quality Fresh Content

 If LogoGarden spent even a fraction of what they spent on SEO and Adwords on producing valuable content they would be better off, and I’m certain they would not be in this predicament.

-Not only do you use content to rank for your keywords and get Google love, but you also become thought leader in your industry – attracting more visitors and converting them to loyal customers.
+Not only do you use content to rank for your keywords and get Google love, but you also become a thought leader in your industry – attracting more visitors and converting them to loyal customers.